Work Permits for Chile

 This work permit hinges entirely on a contract with a Chilean employer.
 The permit is valid for up to two years, depending on the agreement between employer and employee as stipulated in the contract.
 After two years, the visa can then be renewed for a further two years.

-If living in Chile on a Visa Subject to Contract, the expat may bring dependents such as children or a spouse into the country, but any dependents will not automatically have the right to work in Chile.
+If living in Chile on a Visa Subject to Contract, the expat may bring dependents such as children or a spouse into the country, but these dependents will not automatically have the right to work in Chile.

 Working Holiday Visa